Why you’re missing out if you don’t take part in Small Business Saturday

 I know it’s not always convenient to use small businesses – we’re all busy people and sometimes ordering your weekly shop online from a supermarket saves you time.
 But what about the emergency pint of milk?
 I bet your local shop would be grateful for that business and more.

 So, why not make a pledge to help make this year’s Small Business Saturday the biggest yet?
 You have Christmas shopping to do, so make 2 December the day you do it – all in small, independent businesses that will almost always give you a more personal service.
 Even if you don’t set foot outside your front door, I bet you can still buy all your presents online without ever going to the big boys.
 Go on, do it!
 If you’re struggling to think of small businesses you can shop at, then use the Small Business Finder.
 It’s a handy tool from Small Business Saturday and does exactly what it says on the tin!
+And don’t forget to download the Small Business Saturday app.
+It will tell you all the small business offers near you!

 And for every small business you shop in, spread the love on social media with photos and by tagging the business, using the hashtag #SmallBizSatUK.
 You’ll feel warm and fuzzy at helping a small business and the hashtag will trend at number one on Twitter, just like last year!